-In spite of their colorful name, blue crabs are mostly grayish to bluish green.
-Only the claws are blue, and the claws of mature females also have bright orange-red tips.
+Despite their name, blue crabs are typically more of a gray to dull blue-green in color.
+Only their claws are truly blue, with the claws of mature females tipped in a bright orange-red.

-There’s another easy way to distinguish males from females: Maryland locals look for the "apron."
-Males have a T-shaped abdomen, and females have triangular abdomens that become rounder as they age.
+There’s another easy way to distinguish between a male and female blue crab: Maryland locals know to look for the "apron."
+Males have a T-shaped abdomen, while females have a triangular abdomens that becomes rounder as they age.

-Crabs grow by shedding their shells, a process called molting.
-They take in water to expand and break out of the old shell.
-A new soft shell underneath hardens quickly.
+As crabs grow, they shed their shells, a process called molting.
+The crab takes in water to expand and break out of its old shell.
+A new, soft shell is revealed underneath and quickly hardens.

-With three pairs of walking legs, they generally walk sideways, clearing a path with sharp lateral spines.
-Large, powerful claws are used for defense, digging, sexual displays, and to gather food.
+With three pairs of walking legs, blue crabs generally walk sideways, clearing a path with sharp lateral spines.
+Large, powerful claws are used for defense, digging, sexual displays and to gather food.

 Blue Crab Facts

-Blue crabs are bottom-dwelling predators that live along the Atlantic coast, from Cape Cod to Florida.
+Blue crabs are bottom-dwelling predators and live along the Atlantic coast, from Cape Cod to Florida.

-Conservation alert!
-Loss of habitat, combined with the blue crab’s popularity as a food for humans, has led to serious drops in populations.
+Loss of habitat, combined with the blue crab’s popularity as food for humans, has led to serious population declines.
 The population of Chesapeake Bay crabs has grown since 2001, but the future remains uncertain.

 Habitat restoration is essential for crab recovery.
 The National Aquarium invites you to help us restore marshes throughout the Chesapeake Bay.

-Some bony fish, as well as some sharks and rays, feed on juveniles and larger crabs, and the blue crab is the preferred food of the Atlantic ridley sea turtle.
+Some bony fish, as well as some sharks and rays feed on crabs.
+The blue crab is the preferred food of the Kemp’s ridley sea turtle.